 Unlike traditional application security, where inputs are validated against known patterns, AI systems are designed to interpret natural language creatively.
 This fundamental characteristic creates an attack surface that conventional web application firewalls (WAFs) and input sanitization cannot adequately protect.

-According to OWASP's 2025 Top 10 for LLM Applications, prompt injection ranks as the #1 critical vulnerability, appearing in over 73% of production AI deployments assessed during security audits.
+According to OWASP's 2025 Top 10 for LLM Applications, prompt injection ranks as the number one critical vulnerability, appearing consistently across production AI deployments assessed during security audits.

 Prompt injection manifests in several distinct forms, each presenting unique risks to enterprise environments: